 - Economics and econometrics

->

-> The University of Vaasa was ranked third best out of nine Finnish universities in THE ranking by subject 2022.
+The University of Vaasa was ranked third best out of nine Finnish universities and among the top 10 universities in the Nordic countries for business and economics in THE 2023 ranking by subject.

->

-> - THE (Times Higher Education) Young University Rankings
+- THE (Times Higher Education) Young University Rankings

 The University of Vaasa is ranked 70th among the 790 young universities evaluated, and 7th among Nordic universities.

 The 2022 THE Young Universities Rankings list the world’s best universities that are 50 years old or younger.
 It applies the same methodology as the World University Rankings, with recalibrated weightings to reflect the profiles of young universities.

 The ranking evaluates universities in five areas: research, references, teaching, internationalisation, and corporate financing.
 The rankings are compiled on the basis of a total of 13 indicators.